modsldn/nord/README.md

 - For feature extraction I used  `https://github.com/SuperCowPowers/data_hacking/blob/master/pefile_classification/pe_features.py`
 - For modelling reference using tree models with Tensorflow I used `https://www.tensorflow.org/decision_forests/tutorials/beginner_colab`
 - for additional files check repo
-    - `pefile_attributes.py` that works wiht python 3.10
+    - `pefile_attributes.py`.
+Update it to work with python 3.10.
     - images that are used in the notebook.
-    - notebook that download the files to the local machine.
+    - `downloading_files.ipynb`. it download the files to the local machine.
-    - notebook that builds sklearn xgboost model.
+    - `sklearn_xgboost_model_for_exe_files.ipynb` Used this notebook to review features and try xgboost models.

 # Baseline Model performance